msb00003/FirebaseTestProject/README.md

 So. that has a collection of things that would be interesting to look into but aren't the point of the story I'll add a delete button and continue with life

+So functions have to return JSON to work with the sdk... that's neat.
+ Or at least I don't know how to tell it not to, oh well, I've updated the function to return JSON.

+ Apparently it has to be `{"data": ...}`

+Oh... nope that's a copy paste from the example.
+It expects response.data.text and typescript made that misleading Though typescript might forgive the '.text', it wants the JSON above

+Need to be very wary of those rules.
+I mean that is what the emulators are for and I imagine you can test that sort of thing

+...
+I was missing an await...
+Python would have told me!
+Sake need to be more careful of that

 TODO:
 - Really gotta fix the UI showing the login button between logging in and the redirect bouncing back
 - keep login state on refresh? login visibility seems a bit... off.
 Unless the login page is lagging